AmyWilford/E-Commerce-BackEnd/README.md

 ```
 npm install
 ```
-In order to access the database you will need to establish an .env file in the root of your file system, and include the following within:
+In order to access the database you will need to establish an environment variable file (.env) in the root of your file system.
+In this file include:
 ```
-DB_NAME = 'ecommerce_db'
+DB_NAME = 'ecommerce_db' | database name
 DB_PASSWORD = '' | enter your password
 DB_USER = '' | enter root user
 ```